How does a coin appraisal work, what kind of appraisal do I need, and what happens if I decide to sell?

 - A wholesale (cash) value

-Is it authentic?
-Is it a restrike?
-Is it something altered or counterfeit?
+- Is it authentic, a restrike, altered or counterfeit?

 Once we know what it is and what condition it’s in, we determine value.